-CIRCULAR 6.98 PLANNING AND AFFORDABLE HOUSING

-KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA A community's need for a mix of housing types, including affordable housing, is a material planning consideration which should be taken into account in formulating development plan policies and in deciding planning applications involving housing.
+CIRCULAR 6.98 PLANNING AND AFFORDABLE HOUSING KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA A community's need for a mix of housing types, including affordable housing, is a material planning consideration which should be taken into account in formulating development plan policies and in deciding planning applications involving housing.
 Where there is a demonstrable lack of affordable housing to meet local needs - as assessed by up-to-date surveys and other information - local plans and UDPs should include a policy for seeking affordable housing in suitable housing developments.
 The detailed advice provided in this circular supplements the policy in PPG3 Housing.
 No specifically relevant targets, but the link between house building and mineral use and waste production is relevant.
 Relevant to Waste Minimisation SPD.
 Consider how the plan can contribute to waste minimisation in house building and other construction activity.
 Check to ensure that sustainability objectives within the SA Framework include the need for waste minimisation in the design and construction of affordable housing.

-CIRCULAR 15/97 THE UK NATIONAL AIR QUALITY STRATEGY AND LOCAL AIR QUALITY MANAGEMENT: GUIDANCE FOR LOCAL AUTHORITIES

-KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Along with accompanying guidance notes promote a corporate approach to the issue of local air quality of relevance to a range of local authority departments.
-The indicator that are relevant are those related to air quality and landuse planning as well as guidance on emissions and specific pollutants.
+CIRCULAR 15/97 THE UK NATIONAL AIR QUALITY STRATEGY AND LOCAL AIR QUALITY MANAGEMENT: GUIDANCE FOR LOCAL AUTHORITIES KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Along with accompanying guidance notes promote a corporate approach to the issue of local air quality of relevance to a range of local authority departments.
+Gives an introduction to the function of local authorities in delivering the government's UK National Air Quality Strategy through the Local Air Quality Management (LAQM) system.
+Introduces the accompanying series of guidance notes which are being published to assist local authorities in their LAQM functions.
+The national strategy sets health-based air quality standards, air quality objectives which it is intended should be achieved by the end of 2005, and the process for achieving those objectives.
+A nationwide improvement in air quality is the aim, but there will be local 'hotspots' says the circular requiring a locally focused response.
+General guidance is offered on making a framework for assessing air quality and plans The indicator that are relevant are those related to air quality and landuse planning as well as guidance on emissions and specific pollutants.
 Consider how the plan can address air quality issues and develop policies that aim to improve air quality particularly in relation to waste management facilities.
-Check to ensure that the requirements of the circular and the aim to improve air quality are reflected in the objectives and appraisal criteria of the SA
+Check to ensure that the requirements of the circular and the aim to improve air quality are reflected in the objectives and appraisal criteria of the SA Framework.